 I have been fascinated by the art of Illumination since I was a music student, studying abroad in Italy, with the opportunity to see many illuminated manuscripts in person.
 The skill, time, and expense required to hand copy scripture, text, and music with ornate illustrations (often flecked with real gold and expensive pigments) was captivating to me.
 I loved these collections of the gospels with portraits of Gospel authors, called Gospel books, as well as huge complete Psalters and practical books of prayers as artistic artifacts.
-It seemed at once lavish and ornate, a book so expensive that monks and nuns could only make them with the patronage of wealthy benefactors.
+It seemed at once lavish and ornate, a book so expensive that monks, artists, and entire art workshops devoted to illumination could only make them with the patronage of wealthy benefactors.

 The definitions of illumination are as follows, according to Merriam-Webster:

 There is a lot of trust involved, working this way.
 Sometimes I see a vision come to life on the canvas so easily, and other paintings come much harder.
 It mirrors the way that some questions have immediate answers, and others linger in the gray area, others are more difficult or take more time.
-And sometimes you find the answer, sometimes you can only see it in part.
+And sometimes you seem to find the answer, or sometimes you can only see it in part.